SONGS OF THE WATER SPIRITS ORIGINAL SOUNDTRACK

 Quite intense months these last ones guys.
 That's why I find myself updating the page with great delay, giving news of what has already been and what will still be.

 On the editing front, hard work from October: the 3 episodes of Tutta Colpa Di Galileo, a travel in space research with Annalisa Scarrone; Portrait In Solid Light, documentary on contemporary artist Fabio Mauri; and then 3 more unreleased documentaries, the latest being finalized these days, which investigate 3 different aspects of today's Italian reality and that will be aired next season on Sky Atlantic.
-Everything under the direction of the proud Andrea Bettinetti.
+Everything under the proud direction of Andrea Bettinetti.

 Among the non-documentary work I have recently cut, I like to mention the Stand Against Violence commercial shot by Laura Chiossone.